ewag/FFB-CatchClub/week2.md

 ![tim burton](static/week2-catchclub.png)

 Week 2 is here, but where is the offense?
-Maybe we can say Mahomes three times in a row?
-The themes for the matchups are all based on Tim Burton movies.
+Maybe we can say Mahomes three times in a row to get some teams scoring?

+ The themes for the matchups are all based on **Tim Burton** movies.

 ## Match Up of the Week: Tee Nick versus Living on Burrow'd Time